-Because it is multi-user and multi-tasking.
-Unix became nonular in large-scale computer installations especially universities and scientific and engineering environments, and it's more or less confined to those places today.
+Because it is multi-user and multi-tasking, Unix became popular in large-scale computer installations, especially universities and scientific and engineering environments, and it's more or less confined to those places today.

-However, it is finding a new home among heavyweight, professional publishing operations (the Open University, for example, does all its publishing on a Unix-based publishing system) because - given its background - Unix has always been strong on both graphics and text-processing A newer development is Unix in business tasking computing, and that means Unix.
-The second line goes like this: having spent years working with Unix at University, new recruits take a quick look at what their new employers are using, then make a heeline for the boss and say: "The hell with this stuff.
+However, it is finding a new home among heavyweight, professional publishing operations (the Open University, for example, does all its publishing on a Unix-based publishing system) because - given its background - Unix has always been strong on both graphics and text-processing.

+A newer development is Unix in business.
 There are two schools of thought on this one.
+The first says that more and more businesses need multi-user, multitasking computing, and then with this stuff, that means Unix.
+The second line goes like this: having spent years working with Unix at University, new recruits take a quick look at what their new employers are using, make a beeline for the boss and say: "The hell

-The first says that more and more businesses need multi-user, multiget me a Unix system" The people who don't need or want it are people like you and me - ordinary users of 'personal' computers.
+The people who don't need or want it are people like you and me - ordinary users of 'personal' computers.
 Unix is a lot of things, but 'personal' it isn't.
-Besides, it simply won't run on the kind of computers we can afford (sub-£1,000) and on current systems costing less than £3,000, Unix is a ball and chain, crippling your processor and eating up your disk space
+Besides, it simply won't run on the kind of computers we can afford (sub-£1,000) and on current systems costing less than £3,000, Unix is a ball and chain, crippling your processor and eating up your disk space.